peteroupc/peteroupc.github.io/randomfunc.md

 - Common tasks to generate randomized content and conditions, such as [Boolean conditions](#Boolean_Conditions), [shuffling](#Shuffling), and [sampling unique items from a list](#Choosing_Several_Unique_Items).
 - Methods to generate non-uniformly distributed random numbers, including [weighted choice](#Weighted_Choice), the [normal distribution](#Normal_Gaussian_Distribution), and [other statistical distributions](#Other_Non_Uniform_Distributions).

+[Sample Python code](https://peteroupc.github.io/randomgen.py) that implements many of the methods in this document is available.

 <a id=Contents></a>
 ## Contents